DavidB42/mscan_tcp_ip_client/README.md

 ## general
 Small client application in pascal for implementing a TCP/IP connection on a MScan computer and sending current frames to a remote server.
-The client is called via a MScan VB script as a Microsoft Automation Server.
-The .dll's need to be added to the Windows Registry.
+The client is called via a MScan VB script as a Microsoft Automation Server in the MScan Development IDE.

-## Add DLL to  windows registry
+## add DLL to  windows registry
+Before running the client, the DLLs need to be added to the Windows Registry:
 - run a administrator-level command prompt
 - switch to the directory containing the the binary files (.dll)
 - enter the command <code>regsvr32 MScanHelper2.dll</code>